Russia attacks Ukrainian electrical power facilities, including major hydroelectric plant

 The dam at the hydroelectric station was not in danger of breaching, the country’s hydroelectric authority said.
 A dam breach could not only disrupt supplies to the nuclear plant but would potentially cause severe flooding similar to what occurred last year when a major dam at Kakhovka further down the Dnieper collapsed.

-One person was killed and at least eight injured in the Russian attack, said Zaporizhzhia regional governor Ivan Fedorov.
+Three people were killed and at least eight injured in the Russian attack, said Zaporizhzhia regional Gov. Ivan Fedorov.

+Attacks on energy facilities in the Kharkiv region caused blackouts in the country’s second-largest city and disrupted critical air-raid siren systems.
+Regional Gov. Oleh Syniehubov said police would inform residents of possible air raids through loudspeakers and walkie-talkies and that alerts would be sent to cellular phones.

 Russian officials said Friday that one person died and at least three were injured in Ukrainian shelling of areas near the border.